 With the RnB star dropping his second album 'Beauty Behind The Madness' this year, we look back at the first two chapters of his life.

 Featuring music from 'Trilogy,' 'Kiss Land,' 'Beauty Behind The Madness' and more.

-If you've just got your hands on The Weeknd's 'Beauty Behind The Madness' album and fallen in love with tracks like 'Tell All Your Friends' and 'Can't Feel My Face,' it's time for you to get 'Acquainted' (see what we did there?) with more of Abel Tesfaye's discoography.
+If you love The Weeknd's 'Beauty Behind The Madness' album and fallen in love with tracks like 'Tell All Your Friends' and 'Can't Feel My Face,' it's time for you to get 'Acquainted' (see what we did there?) with more of Abel Tesfaye's discoography.

 The Weeknd dropped three outstanding mixtapes back in 2011, 'House Of Balloons,' 'Thursday' and 'Echoes Of Silence,' all of which were eventually remastered for his 2012 compilation album 'Trilogy.'

 Together with his 2014 album 'Kiss Land' and other songs, some created for movie soundtracks, The Weeknd's track record in producing amazing music is second to none.

 Get familiar with some of his best songs below.